-- The rapid growth of the Internet has led to many States adopting overbroad cybercrimes laws which do not respect freedom of expression. - There is at the same time a need to adopt some new criminal penalties for abuse of online communications, some of which have a particular gendered impacts, such as cyberstalking and the non-consensual dissemination of intimate images. - Ordinary criminal rules often suffice to cover cybercrimes, while some new online crimes do need to be specifically addressed through cybercrimes laws where the activity is sufficiently different online (i.e. where there really is a new crime).
+- The rapid growth of the Internet has led to many States adopting overbroad cybercrimes laws which do not respect freedom of expression. - Ordinary criminal rules often suffice to cover cybercrimes, while some new online crimes do need to be specifically addressed through cybercrimes laws where the activity is sufficiently different online (i.e. where there really is a new crime). - Some of these have particular gendered impacts, such as cyberstalking and the non-consensual dissemination of intimate images.